johnhopson/bringup/readme.md

 ### Other
 bringup.c can be used as a simple first-order benchmark.
 It's advantage is simplicity and consistency on any platform.
-Comparisons are truly apples-and- apples.
+Comparisons are truly apples-to-apples.
 Its disadvantage is its limited coverage.
 In its most complex form, bringup.c only exercises portions of the CPU core, console I/O and file I/O.

 ### Source